 Located an hour or more outside of the city, these squalid shanty towns or ‘Dubai labour camps’ (as they are known), are fetid hovels with overflowing toilets (I use this term loosely as usually the toilet is just a hole in the floor), no electricity and no air-conditioning or fans in the 50+ degree heat (122 degrees F).
 Eight to twelve men sleep in a room, often with five or more rooms in the house and one bathroom between everybody.

-Although the Dubai Municipality announced some ‘minimum standards’ for labour camps back in 2007 which saw some changes, many of the construction workers in Dubai have not seen any improvement, and the Dubai labour camps remain in poor condition.
+Although the Dubai Municipality announced some ‘minimum standards’ for labour camps back in 2007 which saw some changes, many of the construction workers in Dubai have not seen any improvement, and the Dubai workers’ living conditions remain atrocious.

 One of the biggest complaints made by construction workers in Dubai is that the wages are far less than promised and impossible to live on.
-I received an email from a migrant worker in Dubai who said that he ‘knew a Pakistani roofer who was paid like $2 per hour to work in 50 degree weather exposed completely to the sun.
+I received an email from a Dubai migrant worker who said that he ‘knew a Pakistani roofer who was paid like $2 per hour to work in 50 degree weather exposed completely to the sun.
 And he worked 12 hour shifts, 7 days a week.’

 This figure, amounting to $672 per month if the man was paid for all of the hours that he worked, is actually quite high – the average construction worker in Dubai gets just $175 per month for up to 12 hours a day, 6 or 7 days a week, with some workers being paid as little as $106 per month, or 0.35c per hour.